 Poems: Submit 3 poems f any length or style to include traditional poetic forms.

-Fiction: 1 fiction manuscripts that not exceed 5000 words.
+Fiction: 1 fiction manuscripts that does not exceed 5000 words.

 Authors may submit only one entry per genre at a time.
 Multiple entries will be ignored.

 1. Submissions must be in one Word compatible file (.docx, .doc, and .rtf).
-PDFs will be disqualified.
+PDFs will not be read.

 2. For fiction and nonfiction, the Word file must be double spaced uniformly.
 Do not put in extra spaces or have double with single spacing.
 Do not insert your own "enters" at the end of each line; ensure Word wraps the text automatically.
 Use left align, not justification.
 This helps the import and export of files.